Sip or Treat: Halloween Wine Pairings

 From setting the course with a sparkling wine or prosecco, cruising on to a dry white wine or chardonnay, to triumph in flight with a cabernet sauvignon or dry red wine, the right wine pairing perfectly highlights the abundance of candy which is the hallmark of Halloween success.

-Why not be the friendly sommelier this season, and the perfect wine glas will be the only costume prop needed.
+Why not be the friendly sommelier this season, and the perfect wine glass will be the only costume prop needed.
 Just set up the ultimate charcuterie board, and invite a few good friends over to share in the wine tasting and candy pairing.
 With good friends, good music and perhaps a wine tasting wheel, you can have great conversations and even sound almost like wine experts

 As you know, some grapes like Pinot and Zinfandel can be vinted as a wide range of wines, including light-bodied white wines, full-bodied dry red wines and sweet late harvest wines.
 The ripeness of the grapes when harvested can impart tremendous variety to the flavor.